8 Practical Tips To Stop Mindless Eating Forever

 It does not matter if you’re eating alone or in a company; you don’t need to rush yourself through it.
 There isn’t a war going on, and you’re not sitting there in combat gear.
 So tell yourself you can eat in peace.

 Chew 32: To stop yourself from overeating, this is the best method: take a long time to chew your food.
-To remember this, tell yourself you’ll chew each mouthful of your food 32 times — once each for thirty-two of your teeth.
+To remember this, tell yourself you’ll chew each mouthful of your food 32 times, that is, once for each of 32 of your teeth.

 Did you know the faster you eat, the more you eat?